 With little progress in negotiations between Republicans and Democrats, we can image three possible shutdown solutions.

-Solution Number One: President Trump will declare a national emergency at the border.
+Solution Number One: President Trump declares a national emergency at the border.
 The courts intervene and stay the order.
 Congress re-opens the government while the case is litigated.
 President Trump declares a victory.
 The Democrats declare a victory.
 This is the most likely scenario.

 Solution Number Two: The Democrats agree to some wall funding and the Republicans agree to legislative relief for Dreamers.
 This is less likely because it is difficult to imagine a compromise on Dreamers that the Republicans will support.